alexsteward/Certificates/README.md

 ## 📄 Purpose
-This repository serves as a digital archive of my educational achievements in the Cybersecurity/IT field.
-I hope this can help give some insight of my current knowledge through my cybersecurity journey.
+This repository serves as a digital archive of certificates and achievements in the Cybersecurity/IT fields.
+It offers some insight into my knowledge as I progress and advance through my CyberSecurity career.